noir-lang/noir/l1-contracts/README.md

 Currently not running any proofs _nor_ access control so blocks can be submitted by anyone and can be complete garbage.

-### ContractDeploymentEmitter

-Job: Share Contract Deployment public data on chain.

-For now, this include bytecode for contract deployment, but over time this will be verified for public functions.

 ---

 # Linter